Aputiti/SocialSite/README.md

 - Vite: Speeds up the development process for a smoother experience.
 - Backend (provided by teacher): The backbone of the platform, ensuring everything runs smoothly.

+## Backend

+The backend used for this project was provided by the teacher

 ## Getting Started

 Quick tip: Don't forget to connect via eduroam or Metropolia VPN!